-- Both priest and congregants, reflect and comment on the scripture readings during the shared homily.
+- Both presider and congregants, reflect and comment on the scripture readings during the shared homily.

 - After the weekly liturgy all are invited to engage in faith sharing discussions where knowledge is shared, questions are considered and opinions are fully expressed in an open and respectful manner.

-- Gluten free bread and alcohol free wine are used for our liturgies.
+- Gluten free bread and alcohol free wine are used for our liturgies (when in person)